maartenmennes/ICA-AROMA/doc/manual.md

 ```
 $ sudo make standalone
 ```
-Either way an executable python script called `aroma` will be installed to `/usr/local/bin`.
+Either way an executable python script called `aroma` will be installed in `/usr/local/bin`.

 To run the package `nose` tests the following may be used:
 ```
 $ make test
 ```
+These include valudation against the results of previous versions.

 ## 5 Run ICA-AROMA - generic